coatyio/coaty-js/docs/man/developer-guide.md

 can also run in a Node.js environnment.

-For services, we recommend to use the standard built-in Postgres adapter in combination with a PostgreSQL 9.5 (or later) database server.
+For services, we recommend to use the standard built-in Postgres adapter in combination with a PostgreSQL database server (at least version 9.5, recommended version 13 or later).
 PostgreSQL is an open-source object-relational DBMS running on a variety of operating system platforms.
 It supports almost all SQL operations as well as highly efficient NoSQL document operations using the JSONB data type for binary storage and retrieval of JSON objects.
 The Postgres adapter stores objects as JSONB column data properly indexed to speed-up containment operations on key-value pairs.

 For efficient non-persistent, in-memory storage of objects we recommend to use the built-in In-Memory adapter.
 This adapter supports NoSQL operations only.
 It